 Ensure a minimal amount of transient network issues

 Transient network issues have proven to have a dramatic impact on storage performance.
 Just a 2% packet loss, storage performance can be reduced by 32%. vSAN allows you to detect packet loss rates which can help provide some visibility usually reserved for network teams.
 VMware vRealize Log Insight can provide tremendous visibility to these types of network issues that often times are transient in nature, and are difficult to detect.
 New network focused health check alerts found in vSAN 7 U2 and vSAN 7 U3 allow better visibility into potential network issues.

 Consider using vSAN over RDMA

 vSAN 7 U2 supports clusters configured for RDMA-based networking: RoCE v2 specifically.
 Transmitting native vSAN protocols directly over RDMA can offer a level of efficiency and performance that is difficult to achieve with traditional TCP based connectivity over ethernet.
 Transmitting data across hosts using RDMA uses fewer CPU resources which can reduce potential contention of hardware, and can deliver lower latency, driving better performance to guest VM workloads.

-If using Stretched Clusters, revisit storage policy protection levels
+If using Stretched Clusters or 2-node topologies, revisit storage policy protection levels

 Hardware Specs and Configuration